 I was born and raised in central California on a fruit farm, then attended and graduated from BYU, served a mission to South Africa, did humanitarian work for 3 years in Nigeria, was an editor for the LDS International Magazines, and married when I finally my met husband, John on a blind date when I was 31.
 We have 3 fabulous kids: Adam, Claire and Aaron.
 We enjoy traveling and doing what we can to help each other navigate this journey we are all on.

-We are heading to Yakima, Washington to open a new LDS Mission on July 1, 2015.
-We’ll serve there for the next 3 years.
+We recently returned from Yakima, Washington, where we opened a new LDS Mission on July 1, 2015.
+We served there for 3 years.

 These are the things I love:

 Family history, humanitarian work, writing, reading, making quilts, changing seasons and homemade soup.

 I’ve taught a semester-long Family History course in Orem, Utah and have had 1000s of students.